jbuffo/SOFTsurf/README.md

 The model also uses MATLAB, including its Parallel Computing Toolbox.

-NOTE FOR RUNNING SOFTBALL: If you are using a version of MATLAB that is newer than **2023a**, the function 'resizem' is not longer supported and needs to be replaced with 'imresize' in the ChomboLevel.m file.
+NOTE FOR RUNNING SOFTBALL: If you are using a version of MATLAB that is newer than **2023a**, the function 'resizem' is no longer supported and needs to be replaced with 'imresize' in the ChomboLevel.m file.
 This file can be found at:

 **mushy-layer/matlab/ChomboMatlab/ChomboLevel.m**